ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Defined format for the message to request leaving the group (Section 5.2).

-* Mentioned methods for group rekeying initiated by the KDC (Section 6).
+* Renewal of individual keying material and methods for group rekeying initiated by the KDC (Section 6).

-* Added security consideration on replay protection (Section 8).
+* Added section on parameter identifiers and their CBOR keys (Section 8).

+* Added request types for requests to a Join Response (Section 9).

+* Extended security considerations (Section 10).

-* New IANA registries "ACE Groupcomm Key Registry" and "ACE Groupcomm Profile Registry" (Section 9).
+* New IANA registries "ACE Groupcomm Key Registry", "ACE Groupcomm Profile Registry", "ACE Groupcomm Policy Registry" and "Sequence Number Synchronization Method Registry" (Section 11).

+* Added appendix about requirements for application profiles of ACE on group communication (Appendix A).

 # Acknowledgments
 {: numbered="no"}